Rosehip Oil | 100% pure, cold-pressed Vit. A & C brighetning oil

 - all skin types

-Beauty enthusiasts who use Rosehip oil for acne, eczema, scars, and stretch marks report great results.
+Beauty enthusiasts who use Rosehip oil to reduce symptoms of acne, eczema, scars, and stretch marks report great results.
 It all makes sense, since Rosehip oil has high concentration of Vitamins A, C and F, and fatty acids that are typically associated with improving skin conditions and helping with cell regeneration and reduction of inflammation.

-Rosehip oil is rich in antioxidants and polyunsaturated fatty acids, like linoleic acid, which are imperative for preventing the breakdown of cell membranes in the skin, which helps skin fight infections.
+Rosehip oil is rich in antioxidants and polyunsaturated fatty acids, like linoleic acid, which are imperative for preventing the breakdown of cell membranes in the skin, which helps protect skin and reduce skin-related infections.

 One Ingredient: 100% pure, cold-pressed rosehip oil, pressed from the dried buds of the rosehip plant.